 By Carrie McLaren

-Daytona Beach and families just go together.
-Here’s a look at the fun family activities in Daytona Beach you can enjoy along the waters of the Atlantic Ocean.
+Daytona Beach and families go together.
+Here’s a look at just a few of the fun family activities you can enjoy here.

 Entertainment at Every Pace

-The all-access tour of Daytona International Speedway will excite the kids and “big kids” in your family.
+The all-access tour of Daytona International Speedway will excite both the kids and the grownups in your family.
 The tram tour takes guests behind the scenes with stops in Victory Lane, the garage and the track’s surprisingly steep 31-degree-high banks.

 For a more leisurely pace, amble down historic Beach Street.
 Watch gourmet chocolates being made at Angell & Phelps, and try a free sample.
 Pop in to the Daytona Magic Shop, a local family favorite with magician’s supplies and tricks simple enough for a child to master.

 Another don't-miss culture stop for families is the Daytona Beach Museum of Arts & Science (MOAS).
 While adults and older children will enjoy the museum's Florida prehistory gallery and other permanent and traveling exhibits, the young ones will adore the Charles and Linda Williams Children's Museum.
 The region's first hands-on science center, it holds amazing interactive exhibits that demonstrate principles of science, engineering and physics.

 Families with a love for exploration should check out Lighthouse Point Park in Ponce Inlet.
 Traverse scenic hiking trails and winding boardwalks that might even bring you up close to armadillos and Florida shore birds.
 Climb the 203 steps of nearby Ponce de Leon Inlet Lighthouse and take in magnificent views of the Atlantic Ocean and Intracoastal Waterway.